makersacademy/takeaway-challenge/README.md

   * trying to make an order when no dishes selected

 **Twilio text confirmation**
+* I used the twilio-ruby gem to handle SMS messaging.
 * I implemented a `TwilioAdapter` class that is responsible for sending the SMS.
-It instantiates the Twilio Client when `send_sms` is called.
+It instantiates the Twilio client when `send_sms` is called.
 * When a takeaway is asked to make an order, it creates a new instance of `TwilioAdapter` and tells it to `send_sms` with the message "Thank you!
-Your order was placed and will be delivered before #{delivery_time}" (thus forwarding the responsibility).
+Your order was placed and will be delivered before #{delivery_time}" (thus forwarding the responsibility to TwilioAdapter).
 * I am not sure how to unit test this functionality, but it seems to work in feature test.
 * In order to prevent real SMS messages from being sent during the RSpec tests, I added a stub to the `spec_helper` to replace `Twilio::REST::Client` with a mocked version of it called `FakeSMS`.